oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 ## Other criteria for splitting the traffic

-The [Service mesh specification for traffic splits](https://github.com/servicemeshinterface/smi-spec/blob/master/apis/traffic-split/v1alpha3/traffic-split.md) supports other mechanisms (be warned not all service mesh implementation support this specification, and not all support all the traffic split options.)
+The [Service mesh specification for traffic splits](https://github.com/servicemeshinterface/smi-spec/blob/master/apis/traffic-split/v1alpha3/traffic-split.md) supports other mechanisms (be warned not all service mesh implementation support this specification, and not all support all the traffic split options).

 One interesting one is to have a split based on an `HTTPRouteGroup` This is interesting because it allows you to split traffic based on HTTP elements such as the presence (or not) of specific headers / header values.
 For example you could split traffic base on if the users browser was Firefox or not.
 More interestingly you could add a custom header to your request, for example declaring that the request should be treated in a particular way, thus you could have a header "DevelopmentUser", the request would progress through the connected microservices as usual until it got to the particular traffic split, then the traffic split would sent only traffic with that header to the service.
 This means you can test an update to your microservice in the fully operational production environment, with no risk that non developers would use the in-test version.
-Naturally for this to be safe your microservcies have to fail safe in that they don't just crash entirely when calling another service that fails (or you have multiple instances and just let Kubernetes handle restarting them.)
+Naturally for this to be safe your microservcies have to fail safe in that they don't just crash entirely when calling another service that fails (or you have multiple instances and just let Kubernetes handle restarting them).
 This solves many of the problems of testing in that it is genuinely operating in the production environment, not a test environment that you believe is "close to" the production environment (but in reality unlikely to be so as the load and scale is usually much smaller for cost reasons)

 Of course splitting by header is assuming that the headers are correctly passed on between micro-services.